MontyPythonM/InvestTracker/README.md

 A module containing calculators for estimating investment returns, such as government bond yields under certain assumptions.

 ### Notifications
 The module responsible for sending notifications to users.
+The notifications use the **SignalR** library.

+A test client has been created in the form of a console application.

 ### Shared features
 Shared project with cross-cutting classes and abstractions.